jpraef/project-template-master/README.md

-# Outlier Bio project template
+# Data Science project template

 This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/index.html) template for data science projects.
 It sets up stubs for: